AtheerAllogamani/Xwitter/README.md

 5. Launch the website and start using Xwitter.

 # Future work
-Here are some planned improvements and features for Xwitter:
+When I have more solid foundations, I want to implement the following features and enhancements for Xwitter:
 - Implement tweets as an array.
 - Add the ability to delete tweets.
 - Enable users to view tweets from other users.